nLab fan theorem

 Although the fan theorem is about bars, it is different from the bar theorem, also known as “bar induction”, which is related but stronger.
 The fan theorem discusses bars on lists of elements of 𝔹\mathbb{B}; the bar theorem discusses bars on lists of elements of \mathbb{N}.

-Bar induction has three forms; decidable bar induction, monotone bar induction, and full bar induction (each stronger than the previous).
+Bar induction has many forms; decidable bar induction, monotone bar induction, and full bar induction (each stronger than the previous).
 The decidable fan theorem follows from decidable bar induction; the full fan theorem follows from monotone bar induction.
 Full bar induction, the strongest of the three, is a classical theorem; however, full bar induction implies Bishop’s limited principle of omniscience.
 Kleene's second realizability model provides a model of monotone bar induction plus Brouwer’s continuity principle.

 Obfuscation